dannyduartemgs/Inuyasha/README.md

 # Inuyasha
 Inuyasha Skin for Ravager

-The charact gameplay fits so well with Inuyasha, so I had to do it.
+The character gameplay fits so well with Inuyasha, so I had to do it.

 ![inuyasha gameplay](https://github.com/dannyduartemgs/Inuyasha/assets/165226477/74b4a1de-1df0-48fe-abeb-aed84f482cc8)